 Horizontal transmission is probably more important than vertical, although both have been documented in chickens and turkeys.
 Transmission by mosquitoes and other blood-sucking insects is suspected.
 The virus has been isolated from litter.
 A high rate of congenital infection has been demonstrated in naturally infected turkeys, but such flocks are probably rare.
 The virus has been transmitted accidentally through use of contaminated vaccines.
 Most commonly, however, flocks seroconvert after 10 wk of age without clinical disease or viral shedding to progeny.
 Experimentally, contact transmission occurs, but the virus is neither highly contagious nor highly stable in the environment.
 Partial or complete genomic insertion of reticuloendotheliosis virus in the genome of other avian viruses, namely fowlpox and Marek's disease viruses, has been described.
 However, the significance of such insertion in transmission of reticuloendotheliosis virus is not known.
 Although semen from tolerantly infected turkeys contains infectious virus, the role of the tom in vertical transmission is not clear.

-The nondefective subgroups in strains of reticuloendotheliosis virus produce 3 distinct syndromes: non-neoplastic runting, acute neoplastic disease, and chronic neoplastic disease resulting in B and T lymphomas.
+The nondefective strains of reticuloendotheliosis virus produce three distinct syndromes: non-neoplastic runting, acute neoplastic disease, and chronic neoplastic disease resulting in B and T lymphomas.
 Typically, the runting syndrome is seen 4–10 wk after administration of contaminated vaccines to day-old chicks, which can lead to dramatic economic losses.
 Chronic neoplastic disease has been induced experimentally in chickens, turkeys, and ducks; one type occurs in chickens after latent periods of >4 mo and appears identical to lymphoid leukosis.
 As in lymphoid leukosis, these tumors are composed of B cells, are bursal-dependent, and have IgM on their surface.
 Acute neoplasia, which occurs after a latent period of 6–8 wk, also has been seen in chickens, turkeys, ducks, and quail.
 This tumor in chickens involves T cells and may be confused with Marek's disease.

 Clinical Findings and Lesions

 Because lesions induced by reticuloendotheliosis virus are so diverse and resemble so closely those of other tumors, diagnosis at necropsy is difficult.
-A diagnosis of reticuloendotheliosis requires not only the presence of typical gross and microscopic lesions, but also the demonstration of reticuloendotheliosis virus.
-Because reticuloendotheliosis virus is not yet as ubiquitous as avian leukosis and Marek's disease viruses, the demonstration of infectious virus, viral antigens, and proviral DNA in tumor cells has diagnostic value.
+A diagnosis of reticuloendotheliosis requires not only the presence of typical gross and microscopic lesions but also the demonstration of reticuloendotheliosis virus.
+Because reticuloendotheliosis virus is not yet as ubiquitous as avian leukosis and Marek's disease viruses, the demonstration of infectious virus, viral antigens, and proviral DNA in tumor cells has significant diagnostic value.
 The nerve lesions are usually less extensive and may contain more plasma cells than in Marek's disease, but in other cases are difficult to differentiate by histology.
 The runting syndrome is easily confused with immunosuppressive syndromes caused by other viral agents.
 The chronic B-cell lymphomas induced experimentally in chickens cannot easily be distinguished from those of lymphoid leukosis except by virus studies, including PCR.
 Similarly, the T-cell lymphomas of chickens cannot easily be distinguished from Marek's disease except by virus studies.
 However, both B- and T-cell lymphomas induced by reticuloendotheliosis virus contain a clonally integrated DNA provirus usually associated with the c-myc oncogene, which can be demonstrated by appropriate molecular methods.
-The chronic lymphomas that occur in turkeys must be differentiated from lymphoproliferative disease of turkeys based on histology, virus isolation, and characterization of the virus-associated reverse transcriptase for activity in the presence of manganese or magnesium ions.
+The chronic lymphomas that are seen in turkeys must be differentiated from lymphoproliferative disease of turkeys based on histology, virus isolation, and characterization of the virus-associated reverse transcriptase for activity in the presence of manganese or magnesium ions.
 Techniques based on immunocytochemistry with monoclonal antibodies to cellular, tumor, and viral antigens, or molecular hybridization can be used in the differential diagnosis of avian viral lymphomas, including reticuloendotheliosis.

 No control measures are currently practiced.
 An experimental recombinant fowlpox virus vaccine has been developed.
 Some breeder companies wish to avoid seroconversion of their primary breeder stocks to obviate restrictions on export of progeny to certain countries, but reliable techniques to prevent horizontal transmission have not been developed.
 Elimination of vertical transmission would presumably be possible by removing potential transmitter hens; rearing progeny under isolated conditions would prevent horizontal infection.
 Many of these principles have successfully been applied to the control of avian leukosis virus in chickens.
 Such control procedures could be considered if reticuloendotheliosis virus infection becomes endemic in especially valuable breeding stock, as was the case with reticuloendotheliosis virus infection in the endangered Attwater's prairie chickens.